LeoZhou1234/Hackpad/README.md

 ![image of the pcb](./Images/pcb.png)

 ## Firmware ##
 The firmware is QMK.
-It is currently configured as a numpad.
+The keymap is currently configured as a numpad.

 ```
             ┌───┐